TurboGears/tg2/docs/main/SQLAlchemy.rst

   >>> entry.year = '1931'
   >>> entry.description = 'vampire movie'

-If you're following along with the tuturial, you'll want to make sure that you've defined the __init__ method.
-We'll use the Movie class to creae new Movie instances, and set their data all at once througout the rest of the tutorial.
+If you're following along with the tutorial, you'll want to make sure that you've defined the __init__ method.
+We'll use the Movie class to create new Movie instances, and set their data all at once throughout the rest of the tutorial.

 If you defined the __init__ method, it allows you to initialize the properties at the same time while you create the object::